Jlavarine/Jlavarine/README.md

 ## About Me:
 <p>
-I am a Front End Developer with a passion for solving challenging problems.
-I made the switch from my usual customer facing service jobs to software development, because I have always been good at solving puzzles and have always enjoyed technical challenges.
-I plan to graduate from the Turing School of Software & Design this coming August and hit the ground running looking for job opportunities that will showcase my personal skills as well as my new technical skills.
+I am a Front End Engineer with a passion for learning and solving problems.
+I made the switch from my usual customer facing service jobs to software development.
+My business management background has given me great soft skills like communication.
+Pair that with my technical knowledge, and I believe I am a great asset to any team.
+Please feel free to view my repositories to see my previous projects.
 </p>

 <p>